vsellier/easy-cozy/README.md

 Open in a browser the url displayed at the end of the script output to finalize the instance configuration.

-:+1: Congratulation you have your own cozy cloud.
+:+1: Congratulations you have now your own cozy cloud.